andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 Examples:

 > Reviewers should be able to suggest when experimental is warranted, and conversation on dev+jira to justify when it's transitioned from experimental to stable?

+> I propose that we take advantage of the dev list to perform that
+> separation.
+Major new features and architectural improvements should be discussed first here, then when consensus on design is achieved, moved to Jira for implementation and review.